dschmenk/PLASMA/README.md

 ### Apple 1 PLASMA

-Obviously the Apple 1 is a little more constrained than most machines PLASMA is targetting.
+Obviously the Apple 1 is a little more constrained than most machines PLASMA is targeting.
 But, with the required addition of the CFFA1 (http://dreher.net/?s=projects/CFforApple1&c=projects/CFforApple1/main.php), the Apple 1 gets 32K of RAM and a mass storage device.
 Enough to run PLASMA and load/execute modules.

 ### Apple ][ PLASMA

 The Apple II support covers the full range of the Apple II family.
 From the Rev 0 Apple II to the ROM3 Apple IIgs.
 The only requirement is 64K of RAM.
 If 128K is present, it will be automatically used to load and interpret bytecode, freeing up the main 40K for data and native 6502 code.
-The IIgs is currently operated in the compatibilty 8 bit mode.
+The IIgs is currently operated in the compatibility 8-bit mode.

 ### Apple /// PLASMA